 - Support the screen with two hands when moving

-- Consider an external monitor for stationary use
+- Consider an external monitor for stationary use, especially if your laptop is over three years old

 Cost Comparison Table